Profits picking up after pandemic to keep Tokyo stocks on an uptrend in 2022 - ExBulletin

 Profits picking up after pandemic to keep Tokyo stocks on an uptrend in 2022

-The Tokyo stock market is expected to maintain its bullish momentum through 2022, as a continued rebound in corporate earnings will likely offset lingering concerns about global inflation as well as expectations for the pandemic situation to improve.
+TOKYO (Kyodo) – The Tokyo stock market is expected to maintain its bullish momentum through 2022, as a continued rebound in corporate earnings will likely offset lingering concerns about global inflation as well as expectations of improving the situation in pandemic.

-Market analysts predict that the Nikkei benchmark average of 225 issues will reach 34,000, a level not seen since March 1990 and an 18% increase from the closing level on the last trading day of 2021 on the Tokyo Stock Exchange.
+Market analysts predict that the Nikkei Stock Average, made up of 225 issues, will reach 34,000, a level not seen since March 1990 and an 18% increase from the close level on the last trading day of 2021 on the Stock Exchange.
+Tokyo.
 The decline is expected to remain around 26,000.

 The Nikkei index rose 4.9% in 2021 to end at 28,791.71, a third consecutive year of increase but a smaller gain than the 16% increase of the previous year.

-Along with precision equipment makers, the retail, ground and air transportation, and service sectors are expected to lead Japan Inc.’s profit growth after restrictions imposed to curb the pandemic placed these sectors, among other industries, in the most difficult business environment.
+Along with precision equipment makers, the retail, land and air transportation, and service industries are expected to lead Japan Inc.’s profit growth after restrictions imposed to curb the pandemic, demand for shopping and shopping trips. travel has been reduced in order to place these sectors in the most difficult business environment among other industries.

-The tourism industry, for example, is also expected to benefit from the reopening of economic activities in line with the progress of COVID-19 vaccinations, as the government is expected to resume its “Go To Travel” subsidy campaign after the shutdown of the program. promoting nationwide travel in December 2020 following a peak in COVID-19 infections.
+The tourism industry, for example, is also expected to benefit from the reopening of economic activities in line with the progress of COVID-19 vaccinations, as the government is expected to resume its “Go To Travel” subsidy campaign after the shutdown of the program. nationwide travel promotion. in December 2020 following a spike in new coronavirus cases.

-Listed companies are expected to post 8% to 10% growth in pre-tax profit in the fiscal year ending March 2023, according to estimates from major securities firms.
+Listed companies are expected to post 8-10% growth in pre-tax profit in the fiscal year ending March 2023, according to estimates from major securities firms.

-“Profits are expected to increase by around 10% (in FY 2022) and stocks will recover even if (growth is limited to) only 5%,” said Shingo Ide, chief equity strategist at NLI Research Institute.
+“Profits are expected to rise by around 10% (in FY 2022) and stocks will recover even if (growth is limited to) only 5%,” said Shingo Ide, chief equity strategist at NLI Research Institute.

-The Organization for Economic Co-operation and Development (OECD) said in its latest forecast that the global economy will grow 4.5% in 2022, while the Japanese economy is expected to grow 3.4%.
+The Organization for Economic Co-operation and Development said in its latest forecast that the global economy will grow 4.5 percent in 2022, while Japan’s is expected to grow 3.4 percent.

-Japan has seen an increase in the number of omicron infections, although at a much slower rate than in some other countries.
-However, a resurgence of COVID-19 cases driven by the new variant is unlikely to cause immense concern, given reports that omicron could cause less severe illness than other variants of the coronavirus, Sawada added. .
+Japan has seen an increasing number of Omicron infections, although at a much slower rate than in some other countries.
+But a resurgence of COVID-19 cases driven by the new variant is unlikely to generate immense nervousness, given reports that Omicron could cause less severe illness than other variants of the coronavirus, Sawada added.

-In the forex market, the US dollar is expected to strengthen further against the Japanese yen at 118 after crossing 115 at the end of November, its highest level since March 2017.
-Currently, the US dollar has remained around the 114 level.
+In the forex market, the US dollar is expected to strengthen further against the Japanese currency at 118 yen after surpassing 115 yen, its highest level since March 2017 at the end of November.
+The US currency has remained around the 114 yen level recently.

 Nonetheless, the Tokyo stock market is unlikely to receive a substantial boost from further depreciation of the yen.
 A weaker yen increases profits for overseas exporters when repatriated, but investors remain cautious as it also increases import costs at a time when energy and material prices are on the rise. according to analysts.